Truck driver shot woman for throwing rocks at truck in Colorado, documents show

 AURORA, Colo.
-(KDVR) — FOX31 obtained arrest documents following a deadly shooting in an Aurora, Colorado, parking lot early Friday morning.
+(KDVR) — KDVR-TV obtained arrest documents following a deadly shooting in an Aurora, Colorado, parking lot early Friday morning.

 The shooting happened on Oct.
 28 around 2:25 a.m. in the parking lot of Boot Barn at 6360 South Parker Road.